nobrien97/gslODE/README.md

 We also measured solution similarities vs the R ```LSODA``` solver implemented in ```deSolve```:
 ![](./plt_sims_sep.png)

+With each output being one of the solutions for the ODE.
+The total difference across all equations is given below:

 ![](./plt_sims_com.png)

 Solutions were similar across solvers, except for the Lorenz system which is extremely chaotic and known to be sensitive to solver choice (so not surprising).